 <Insert Figure 2 about here>

 The distribution of academic research by subject discipline reveals that construction management or civil engineering management is essentially unrepresented and sorely wanting (Table 2).
-Rather, the top five contributing sectors to the field are: i) engineering 30% (199 publications); computer science 15% (97 publications); materials science 7% (46 publications); business, management and accounting 6% (39 publications); and mathematics 5% (31 publications).
+That limited, but growing body of research undertaken in a construction context tends to either: unnecessarily increase ambiguity of the area by the inclusion of further new terms (beyond several already used and cited at the outset of this paper) such as technology 4.0 (Laurini et al., 2019) or construction 4.0 (Sawhney et al., 2020) – perhaps with the intention to claim new concepts(?); and/or loose references to a limited mono application of BIM under the broader guise of I4 (cf. Pruskova, 2019).
+Importantly, no single technology used in isolation represents I4 and so whilst BIM is an important technology per se, it is merely a constitute part of the wider I4 initiative not the whole.
+In total, perhaps these discrepancies in terminologies coupled with a notable lack of cohesive academic response best illustrates early attempts of academics to better conceptualise I4 concepts and applications within a construction context.
+The top five contributing sectors to the field are: i) engineering 30% (199 publications); computer science 15% (97 publications); materials science 7% (46 publications); business, management and accounting 6% (39 publications); and mathematics 5% (31 publications).
 Moreover, many of the publications are authored by a multidisciplinary team of academics – each of whom brings a specialist knowledge contribution to the work.
 This finding serves to substantiate anecdotal evidence and speculation that I4 research requires multidisciplinary teams of experts in order to develop industry solution applications to sector problems.

 <Insert Table 2 about here>